 This is a huge step in the future vision of St. Anthony’s and in developing 21st century learners that will remain on the cutting edge of a rapidly changing world.
 However, it is always important to remember a couple of things in light of these changes:

 1) This sort of integration of technology into classrooms is extremely new and there are a lot of “hiccups” that are inevitable.
 All educators are extremely comfortable with textbooks, notebooks, and pencils, but few are taking large steps in revolutionizing the education process.
 Our teachers at St. Anthony’s are on board with becoming revolutionaries with this change in education and creating a learning community to remain at the top of what we do best – teach.

-No device can ever replace a good teacher.
-I’m proud of the variety of gifts, talents, and techniques that our teachers employ.
+2) No device can ever replace a good teacher.
+I’m proud to boast the variety of gifts, talents, and techniques that our teachers employ.
 However, I’m most proud and thankful for the amount of “heart” that goes in to the very serious work they do.